iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 Real human language is rich and varied, often taking unexpected turns, like a beautiful jellyfish riding a purple unicorn.
 By always choosing the most probable word, the generated text misses out on these creative and less predictable aspects of language, resulting in outputs that feel dull or formulaic.

+<Figure
+  image={unicorn}
+  alt="An imaginative illustration, featuring a beautiful, translucent jellyfish with delicate, flowing tentacles, riding atop a majestic purple unicorn with a shimmering mane and tail.
+The unicorn is prancing among fluffy clouds against a sky-blue background.
+The unicorn is saying 'Greedy decoding?
+Ugh...' and the jellyfish is responding 'We're not fans of it'" caption="A unicorn sting operation\nGenerated with OpenAI DALL-E 3 and edited by the author."
+/>

 ### Contextual Inappropriateness

 As weird as this sounds, the most probable next word is not always appropriate.
 Language is highly contextual, and the best choice in one situation might not be the most statistically common one.
 Greedy decoding can lead to nonsensical or awkward phrases that, while grammatically correct, do not fit well with the preceding text.
 Here's another example using a job application: